-Desiring sympathy and solidarity as we seek an autonomous existence apart from God aren’t new.
+Desiring sympathy and solidarity as we seek an autonomous existence apart from God isn’t new.
 That’s part of the trap our first parents, Adam and Eve, walked into.
 In Genesis 3, the Bible calls Serpent-Satan, “crafty.”
 He is beguiling and a master at feigning understanding through his soothing slither of commiserating words.
 Deceitful commiserating words, but seemingly commiserating, nonetheless.

 Arresting Adam and Eve’s stroll through God’s good Garden, Serpent-Satan twisted the words of God and called into question the veracity of His love and care for His creatures.
 Sidling up to the married pair, Serpent-Satan tapped into their desire to be gods themselves by perverting God’s words just enough to cast doubt about God’s love for them.

 Adam and Eve had found someone who understood them, who cared about them, and who wasn’t going to hold back any good thing from them, or so they chose to believe.
 And, so, they sided with Serpent-Satan against their Creator in a coup on the throne of God – the very One who had commissioned them as His son and daughter with unfettered access to His blessings and tasked with the glorious role of ruling as His vice-regents.
 All of God’s gracious and good gifts were not enough for their prideful, self-serving hearts, though.